flowdock/api-docs/docs/integration-getting-started.md

 # Integration quick start guide

+*This is a quick start guide for getting messages from an external source into your flow.
+For a more in-depth guide on how to build a production-quality integration with Flowdock, you can read [part 2](production-integrations) of our integration guide.*

 * [Getting started](#/getting-started)
 * [What does a great integration look like?](#/a-great-integration)
 * [The components of an integration message](#/components-of-a-message)
 * [Message types](#/message-types)
 * [Share your integration](#/share-your-integration)
 * [An example integration app: Polldock](#/an-example-integration-app)

-*This is a quick start guide for getting messages from an external source into your flow.
-For a more in-depth guide on how to build a production-quality integration with Flowdoc, you can read [part 2](production-integrations) of our integration guide.*

 <div id="/getting-started"></div>
 ### Getting started